 School of Public Policy

-The School of Public Policy at Pepperdine offers a Master of Public Policy (MPP) and joint degree programs in conjunction with the Graziadio School and the School of Law.
+The School of Public Policy at Pepperdine offers a master of public policy (MPP) and joint degree programs in conjunction with the Graziadio School and the Caruso School of Law.
 Classes meet at Pepperdine's Malibu campus.

 Seaver College of Letters, Arts, and Sciences

-Seaver College has superior master's degree programs in areas such as Accounting, American Studies, Communication, Media Production, Divinity, Ministry, Religion, and Writing.
-Seaver College also offers a Nutritional Science certificate program.
+Seaver College has superior master's degree programs in areas such as American studies, divinity, religion, and writing.
+Seaver College also offers a nutritional science certificate program.